Discover Reykjavik's Best Vegan Spots: A Vegan Food Guide to Iceland's Capital

 Chickpea

-Located in the heart of downtown Reykjavik, Chickpea was started by Middle Eastern chef Mahmoud Saad, who brings authentic family recipes passed down through generations and veganized them for modern diners.
+Located in the heart of downtown Reykjavik, Chickpea was started by Middle Eastern chef Mahmoud Saad, who brings authentic family recipes passed down through generations and has many vegan options.
 The restaurant's warm, spice-scented atmosphere transports you from Iceland to a vibrant Middle Eastern market.

 Location: Laugavegur 59